dario-passarello/santorini/README.md

 - Normal ruleset
 - Advanced Feature: Advanced Gods (Chronus,Hestia,Hera,Triton,Zeus)
 - Advanced Feature: Multiple simultaneous games supported
+## Coverage Data
+The model package has 90% of his line covered by unit tests
 ## Installation (build from Maven)
 If you use the ready to use jar in the /deliverables folder you can skip to the step 3.
 ### 0. Requirements